 When someone works as a copywriter, they are responsible for pitching a company’s brand to their target audience.
 They sell/promote an idea or product through a creative campaign of some kind.
 The materials that a professional copywriter works with include TV commercials, direct marketing emails, social media ads, and subway ads.

 As for content writers, these professionals are usually tasked with creating copy that offers more in-depth context for what a brand does.
 Most of the copywritten by a content writer will be placed on a brand website.
 The purpose of this content is to produce top-of-funnel interest while also establishing authority that should push prospects further down the buyer journey.
-If written correctly, copy made by a content writer could get users to purchase a product, sign up for a membership, or subscribe to a newsletter.
+If written correctly, a copy made by a content writer could get users to purchase a product, sign up for a membership, or subscribe to a newsletter.

 Copywriting is designed solely to convey an impression.
 On the other hand, content writing is more detailed and explanatory.
 If you work as a copywriter, you may be asked to write copy for an ad that displays on search engines like Google.
 Once a user clicks on the ad, they would be taken to a landing page on the company’s website.
 While some of the landing page content could be written by you, any lengthy paragraphs describing products or blog posts on the website would likely be written by a content writer.